Polynomiality of surface braid and mapping class group representations: Module structure

 The homological representations described above (see \S\ref{sss:def_homological_rep_functors}) are constructed from actions on the twisted Borel-Moore homology of configuration spaces on surfaces.
 In this section, we study the underlying module structure of these representations.

 In \S\ref{ss:isomorphism-criterion} we prove a general criterion implying that the (possibly twisted) Borel-Moore homology of configuration spaces on a given underlying space is isomorphic to the Borel-Moore homology of configuration spaces on a subspace.
 Roughly, this works when the underlying space has a metric and the subspace is a ``skeleton'' onto which it deformation retracts in a controlled, non-expanding way.
-See Lemma~\ref{lem:free_generating_sets_rep} for the precise statement and Examples~\ref{eg:examples-BM-homology-lemma} for several examples corresponding to the underlying modules of representations of surface braid groups, mapping class groups, loop braid groups and related groups.
+See Theorem~\ref{thm:free_generating_sets_rep} for the precise statement and Examples~\ref{eg:examples-BM-homology-lemma} for several examples corresponding to the underlying modules of representations of surface braid groups, mapping class groups, loop braid groups and related groups.

-In \S\ref{ss:free-bases} we study several applications of Lemma~\ref{lem:free_generating_sets_rep} in more detail, describing explicit free generating sets for certain Borel-Moore homology modules.
+In \S\ref{ss:free-bases} we study several applications of Theorem~\ref{thm:free_generating_sets_rep} in more detail, describing explicit free generating sets for certain Borel-Moore homology modules.
 In \S\ref{ss:dual-bases} we then describe their ``dual bases'' with respect to certain perfect pairings.
 These dual bases, together with some diagrammatic reasoning, are used to prove some key lemmas needed in our arguments of \S\ref{s:SES_homol_rep-func}.
-The dual bases are also closely related to the ``vertical-type'' alternative representations described in \S\ref{ss:vertical_alternatives}; see Remark \ref{rmk:embedding-dual-into-vertical-alternative}.

 In total, this gives us a detailed understanding of the underlying module structure of the surface braid group and mapping class group representations that we consider.
 One may then attempt to derive explicit formulas for the group action in these models.
 We shall not pursue this here (beyond the qualitative diagrammatic arguments referred to above), since such explicit formulas are not needed to prove our polynomiality results.
-On the other hand, explicit formulas are derived in our forthcoming work \cite{PSIIi}, where they are used to prove irreducibility results for surface braid group and mapping class group representations.